Current Studies

 *ACTIVELY RECRUITING*

-How do the auditory and visual systems develop over the first year of life, and in what ways do sensory processing skills contribute to language learning?
+How do the auditory and visual systems develop over the first year of life, and how do sensory processing skills contribute to language learning?

-The purpose of this study is to investigate developmental changes in the processing of auditory and visual information, and the contribution of these skills to language and cognition in typically developing children.
-We are particularly interested in how infants detect small, rapid changes in sounds and images, and whether their brains use similar processing strategies for the visual and auditory modalities.
-Using a combination of electroencephalography (EEG), eye-tracker, and behavioral techniques, we hope to characterize how the auditory and visual systems work together to support language learning.
+This study investigates developmental changes in the processing of auditory and visual information and the contribution of these skills to language and cognition in typically developing infants.
+It examines how infants detect small, rapid changes in sounds and images and whether their brains use similar processing strategies for both.
+Combining electroencephalography (EEG), eye-tracker, and behavioral techniques, we hope to characterize how the auditory and visual systems work together to support language learning.

 Will interactive acoustic experience optimize rapid auditory processing and prelinguistic acoustic mapping critical to later language in infants at familial risk for autism?